slickbench/xero-rs/README.md

 ## Description

 A Xero API client library for Rust.

-## Functionality

-This library is in very early days.
+This library is in very early days and the API is **not** stable, it may change without notice.

+This was put together as part of the requirements for a private project so I will be implementing features as-needed, but all contributions are welcome.

+## Features

+- Client credential & code flow authorization support
+- Generic GET, PUT, and POST methods for custom requests
+- Uses [rust_decimal](https://github.com/paupino/rust-decimal) for storing prices/decimal values
+- Well tested (that's the goal, at least)

+## Currently Implemented

 This has been implemented so far:

 - OAuth2 Authentication (Client Credentials, Authorization Code Flow)
 - List authorized connections (tennants)